Turkish Croatia: History

-The term started appearing in colloquial usage among some Austria-Hungarian military and political mapmakers, in correlation to Ottoman retreat and Austria-Hungarian expansion, and subsequently it was produced in military and geostrategic maps.
+The term started appearing in colloquial usage among some Austrian military and political mapmakers, in correlation with Ottoman retreat and Austrian expansion, and subsequently in military and geostrategic maps.
 Croatian historian Mladen Ančić has referred to the term within the description of how medieval political and cultural boundaries were destroyed by the Ottoman wars and the establishment of early modern frontiers.

 All these various borderland terms vanished by the end of the 18th century or by the beginning of the 19th century, with the change of the complex circumstances that had created them.

-In the 19th century, following the conclusion of the Ottoman–Habsburg wars, and the transfer of power in the Bosnia Vilayet from Ottomans to Habsburg rule at the Berlin Congress in 1878, the term became redundant, as it no longer served its purpose, and disappeared from official usage completely.
-The entire territory of Bosnia and Herzegovina came under a direct rule of the Viennese government, and since 1908 annexation (Bosnian Crisis) became a new Crown land, thus making a term irrelevant in the eyes of its originators.
+In the 19th century, following the conclusion of the Ottoman–Habsburg wars, and the transfer of power in the Bosnia Vilayet from the Ottomans to the Habsburg at the Berlin Congress of 1878, the term became redundant and disappeared from official usage completely.
+The entire territory of Bosnia and Herzegovina came under Austro-Hungarian rule, and in 1908 was annexed (see the Bosnian Crisis).